DOI-USGS/gems-tools-arcmap/README.md

 * Download the [latest release](https://github.com/usgs/gems-tools-arcmap/releases/latest).
 * Unzip the file to a folder of your choice.
 This will extract a single folder named `gems-tools-arcmap-` followed by the version number (e.g., `gems-tools-arcmap-1.2.2`).
-  *Automated version checking has not been implemented yet, but keeping the version number in the folder name will provide you with a quick way to compare your version with the latest at the repository.*

 * Start ArcCatalog or ArcMap
   * open the Arc Toolbox window